songmuhan/teach-myself-cs/mit-6.null.md

       - for linux or MacOs : / is the root of the file system, under which all directories and files lie
       - absolute path and relative path
       - ==how does the shell search the path efficiently ?==
-      	- it seems just loop the list of all environment variables, and picks the first match one
+      	- it seems to just loop the list of all environment variables, and picks the first match one

     - programs